 ✨It's time to call in your support network or create one if you don’t have family and friends close by.

 ✨Get friends and family to cook some nourishing postpartum meals or organise a 'food train'.
-Lots of warming and protein rich foods, think casseroles and soups, will help aid wound healing, recovery from childbirth and provide you with nutrients you need.
+Lots of warming and protein rich foods, think casseroles and soups - these will help aid wound healing, recovery from childbirth, support digestion and provide you with nutrients you need.

 ✨Before your new baby arrives, stock up your pantry with quality foods.
 Some great postpartum staples include oats, goji berries, good quality bone broth, organic eggs, leafy greens, ghee and brown rice.
+Trail mix is also great to have as a nutritious snack.
+One handed snacks are a must when breastfeeding!
 Check out our blog article on Postpartum Nutrition for lots of great nutrition tips.

 ✨Organise someone to come and clean your house.
 Domestic chores are the last thing you will feel like or should be going.
 You need to stay focussed on your recovery and bonding with your new baby.

 ✨If you have older kids plan a kinder or school roster for pickup and drop off.